patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 finishing the prototype, but rather on refactoring it while exercising power over the other developers.

-My pragmatic choice of not pushing back seemed reasonable at the time.
+My pragmatic decision of not pushing back (or rahter: indecision) seemed reasonable at the time.
 The goal was to finish a prototype quickly, i.e. without wasting time on supposedly silly arguments.
 However, when I look at the bigger context—figuring out if this collaboration is fruitful for both parties—we'd better argued it out.
-Quitting my job to work on my own terms comes with financial downsides.
-So at least I want to have the upside of working on my own terms.
-Working on enterprisey code within an according power structure I can as well do _with_ decent financial compensation.
+Quitting my job to work for myself comes with financial downsides.
+So at least I want to have the upside of working on my own terms, or at least on terms that are acceptable for me.
+Working on enterprisey code within an according power structure I can as well do somewhere else, but _with_ decent financial compensation.

 Therefore, I should absolutely argue such issues out in the future.
 Such conflicts are unavoidable, and can even be productive!
 The question is, _how_